Greats of Glenelg

 Great of Glenelg

 The nickname "Super" says it all.
-A legend on the playing field, he is the only man to play in three Glenelg premierships, kicking six goals from centre half-forward in the 1973 grand final, then leading from the front as an inspirational skipper in 1985-86.
+A legend on the playing field, with a record 448 games for the Tigers from 1971 to 1988, arguably our greatest ever player, three time premiership player (twice as captain), kicked six goals from centre half-forward in the 1973 grand final, triple best and fairest winner, and then president for three years from 2020 to 2022.

 Graham Cornes